Order on WhatsApp +91 9625689172

 What you need: Blotting paper, tissue paper, or white cloth — 1 teaspoon honey

-Pure honey has a relatively low moisture content — typically around 17-20%.
-This characteristic makes it behave differently on absorbent materials.
-Pure honey won't immediately soak into the fabric or leave a wet stain.
-Adulterated honey often contains excess water or thin syrups that quickly soak into fabric, leaving visible wet spots or stains.
+How to do it: Place a few drops of honey on tissue or blotting paper.
+Pure honey won't immediately soak into the paper or leave a wet ring.
+Adulterated honey contains excess water or thin syrups that quickly soak into paper, leaving visible wet spots.

-What fake honey does: Soaks into the paper quickly, leaving a visible wet halo or water ring around the honey drop.
+What fake honey does: Soaks into the paper quickly, leaving a visible wet halo or water ring around the drop.

 Reliability: ★★★☆☆ — Better with tissue paper than blotting paper.